-HOME funding will be made available for new construction and rehabilitation of rental developments.
-Both HOME and NHTF dollars will be made available in the Authority's Small Rental Development Program (SRDP).
+HOME funding will be made available for new construction and rehabilitation of rental developments, and tenant based rental assistance.
+Both HOME and HTF dollars will be made available in the Authority's Small Rental Development Program (SRDP).
 This Method of Distribution will directly impact priority needs and help accomplish goals and objectives.